crocandr/docker-openvpn/README.md

 ## Run

-You have to run the OpenVPN's container in `privileged` with `host network` mode.
+You have to run the OpenVPN container in `privileged` with `host network` mode.

 ```
-docker run -t --privileged --name=openvpn --net=host -v /srv/openvpn/config:/etc/openvpn croc/openvpn
+docker run -t --privileged --name=openvpn --net=host -e SERVER_PORT=51194 -v /srv/openvpn/config:/etc/openvpn croc/openvpn
 ```

   - The `--privileged` parameter is very important!
 The OpenVPN container uses the tun/tap interface on your host.
   - You can use the docker host's iptables (too) with `--net=host`
-  - The container find the public IP address automatically, but You can define a custom IP/hostname and port for clients with these parameters:
-    - `-e ServerAddress=myserver.mynet.com` remote server address for clients (in client config ovpn file)
-    - `-e ServerPort=1194` server port for clients (in client config file) - use same port in server.conf
+  - You can use these extra parameters too:
+      - `SERVER_ADDRESS=vpn.myvpn-domain.com` - the public address of your vpn server, your clients will use this address to connect your server, if you don't define this, the container try to get your actual public IP address by default
+      - `SERVER_PORT=51194` - the opevpn service listen port
+      - `KEY_COUNTRY=HU` - certificate key data
+      - `KEY_PROVINCE=HU` - certificate key data
+      - `KEY_CITY=Budapest` - certificate key data
+      - `KEY_ORG=My Tech Company` - certificate key data
+      - `KEY_EMAIL=vpn@my-tech-company.com` - certificate key data
+      - `KEY_OU=IT NETWORK` - certificate key data

 or you can use docker-compose file:
 ```
 docker-compose up -d
 ```

+I highly recommend to You, use the docker-compose file.
+This docker-compose method contains the latest updates, parameters, and other recommended configurations. .... and much-much easier to start the vpn server :)

 Optional Radius connection parameter:
   - `-e RADIUS_SERVER=127.0.0.1` and `-e RADIUS_SECRET=secret` - for radius authentication.
 Check my Wiki page on Github for more information.